 I live in the small town of Hosapete near Hampi in Karnataka.
-They aren’t much choices available to buy books here, and so whenever I get a chance I travel to the nearby Hubli and religiously visit the Sapna Book Mall there.
-It was in those magical lanes full of mysterious and adventure filled titles that I discovered Coraline.
-Coraline to me promised a world full of sinister looking monsters and deadly adventures and thus I eagerly picked it up.
+There aren’t many choices available to buy books here and so, whenever I get a chance I travel to the nearby Hubli, I religiously visit the Sapna Book Mall there.
+It was in those magical lanes, full of mysterious and adventure filled titles that I discovered Coraline.
+Coraline, to me, promised a world full of sinister looking monsters and deadly adventures and thus I eagerly picked it up.

-Once inside she realizes that this world is quite different from hers.
-In this world she has both her mother and father, who are similar and at the same time different from her own mother and father.
-These parents want to play with her and want to entertain her but still they are a little different and a little scary too.
+Once inside she realises that this world is quite different from hers.
+In this world, she has both her mother and father, who are similar and at the same time different from her own mother and father.
+These parents want to play with her and want to entertain her but still, they are a little different and a little scary too.
 They have black buttons instead of eyes and they want Coraline to stay forever with them.
-Coraline initially enchanted by this beautiful and unrealistic world soon realizes her mistake and sets on her way back to her apartment.
-But once she is back, she realizes that her original parents have been kidnapped by her other mother.
+Coraline initially enchanted by this beautiful and unrealistic world soon realises her mistake and sets on her way back to her apartment.
+But once she is back, she realises that her original parents have been kidnapped by her other mother.